 the candidate has not undergone the preparatory course earlier.

-On successfully completing this course, the students will be offered a direct admission in July 2019, to the already allotted undergraduate course.
+On successfully completing this course, the students will be offered direct admission in July 2022, to the already allotted undergraduate course.

-Admission to this preparatory course is on first come first served basis.
-However, if the number of candidates applying in SC, ST and PwD category are less than 1.4 times the number of seat available in the respective categories, a merit list will be prepared for admission to the preparatory course.
+Admission to this preparatory course is on a first-come-first-served basis.
+However, if the number of candidates applying in SC, ST and PwD categories are less than 1.4 times the number of seats available in the respective categories, a merit list will be prepared for admission to the preparatory course.